frankshearar/smalltalk-heroku-buildpack/README.md

 Heroku is a 64 bit platform, and thus requires 64 bit applications. `apt-get` doesn't work on a dyno.
 Heroku dynos also have an ancient version of glibc - 2.11 - while the prebuilt VMs want 2.14 or 2.15.
 So we have to build our own VM, which requires us to build our own cmake (!).

+Eventually, we want to produce a custom Squeak image that is tailored for operation in the Heroku environment: using an Interpreter compatible image, OSProcess preloaded, and so on.
+Right now we forgo that because, well, it's been really difficult to get this much working.
+We defer image production to the application, for now.

 ## ACKNOWLEDGEMENTS

 The [cabal-heroku-buildpack](https://github.com/mbbx6spp/cabal-heroku-buildpack) provided extensive inspiration for this buildpack.